 Pismo State Beach is a sprawling ocean and dune habitat south of downtown Pismo Beach and the Pismo Beach Pier Plaza.
 It stretches for over two miles and encompasses the popular Oceano Dunes State Vehicular Recreation Area, where visitors drive right onto the sand.

 Oceano Dunes is approximately a mile south of Pismo State Beach.
 Here, street vehicles with big tires and four-wheel drive park right on the beach.
 It's also where off-road vehicles like dirt bikes and four-wheelers venture deeper into the dunes.
 Visitors from Morro Bay can reach this off-road haven with a 40-minute drive.

 North of Oceano Dunes, closer to Morro Bay, the rest of Pismo State Beach offers a fun environment to explore on foot.
 A vibrant dune area backends much of the beach, where a boardwalk trail enables easy navigation of the dynamic landscape.
 And the beach itself is wide and easy to find plenty of space to spread a towel out.

 Two campgrounds are available for tents and RVs along Pismo State Beach.
 The Oceano Campground best caters to those looking to explore the dunes with a motor vehicle.
 The North Beach Campground tends to be quieter and is within walking distance of a monarch butterfly grove.

-Accommodation: Top-Rated Hotels in Pismo Beach, CA
+Read More: Top-Rated Attractions & Things to Do in Pismo Beach, CA

 9. Spooners Cove, Montaña de Oro